 They don’t want you to be in pain.

 They don’t want you to change who you are.

 They don’t want you to accept any less than you deserve.

 Your friends and family just want you to be with a great guy who is right for you.
 Someone who treats you well, shares some common interests with you, has goals in life and treats them with friendliness and respect.

 And it is never worth losing a great friendship over some guy who isn’t even worth your time.

-So ladies, please, please don’t make the mistake I did: listen to your family and friends.
+So ladies, please, don’t make the same mistake I did: Always listen to your family and friends at all time.

 And remember, friends always should have your best interests at heart.
 So if you have a friend who judges your partner unfairly because of their own personal issues, such as being jealous, not actually wanting you to be happy and in a relationship, or being too snobby, then they probably aren’t worth having as a friend.